Greyhound Care & Standards

 When an intake appointment becomes available, a greyhound will be allocated a date and time, and the Owner will be notified via email.

 Once a Greyhound is allocated an intake appointment, their vaccination status may need to be updated to meet GAP’s vaccination requirements.
-Please refer to the GAP Intake and ARP vaccination requirements summary table above.
+Please refer to the GAP vaccination requirements summary table above.

 A maximum of 3 greyhounds per participant will be allocated into any intake session and the Owner must provide a good quality, well-fitting wire muzzle with the greyhound.